ava-labs/avalanche-docs/docs/nodes/validate/staking.md

 ### How is it determined whether a validator receives a staking reward?

 When a node leaves the validator set, the validators vote on whether the leaving node should receive a staking reward or not.
-If a validator thinks that the node was online and responsive for more than the required amount of time (currently 80%), the validator will vote for the node to receive a staking reward.
-Otherwise, the validator will vote that the node should not receive a staking reward.
-The result of this vote, which is weighted by stake, determines whether the node receives a reward or not.
+If a validator calculates that the leaving node was responsive for more than the required uptime (currently 80%), the validator will vote for the leaving node to receive a staking reward.
+Otherwise, the validator will vote that the leaving node should not receive a staking reward.
+The result of this vote, which is weighted by stake, determines whether the leaving node receives a reward or not.

 Each validator only votes "yes" or "no".
-They do not share their opinion on the node's uptime and then average the responses, for example.
+It does not share its data such as the leaving node's uptime.

 Each validation period is considered separately.
 That is, suppose a node joins the validator set, and then leaves.
 Then it joins and leaves again.
-The node's uptime during its first period in the validator set does not affect whether it receives a staking reward for its second period in the validator set.
+The node's uptime during its first period in the validator set does not affect the uptime calculation in the second period, hence, has no impact on whether the node receives a staking reward for its second period in the validator set.